 April is distracted driving awareness month.
 Throughout the month, New Jersey police are targeting distracted drivers who use a hand-held phone while behind the wheel.
 Sixty police departments across the state will participate in the campaign, using funds from the Division of Highway Traffic Safety to pay for increased patrols and checkpoints.
 The campaign is called “U Drive.
 U Text.
 U Pay.”
+If you’re injured, call us and speak with one of our New Jersey distracted driving attorneys.

 Law enforcement in New Jersey also received national funds from the U.S. Department of Transportation, one of eight “primary enforcement” states that received $8 million to fight distracted driving.
 A primary enforcement state is one that allows an officer to pull over a driver just for talking on a hand-held phone while driving.
 Some states will only ticket a distracted driver if he or she is pulled over for another offense such as speeding.